csantosbh/Lauen/docs/source/editor.rst

 Canvas Manager
 =======

-The canvas manager is a service that provides access to the internals of the edit canvas (WebGL).
+The canvas manager, implemented in ``services/edit_canvas_manager.js``, is a service that provides access to the internals of the edit canvas (WebGL).
 This is useful when developing standard components that have a visual representation that must be shown in the edit canvas.

 The exposed fields are the following: